Waitetuna

-Waitetuna is a rural community in the Waikato District and Waikato region of New Zealand's North Island.
-It is located on the valley of the Waitetuna River, upstream from the Raglan Harbour.
+Waitetuna is a rural community in the Waikato District and Waikato region of New Zealand's North Island, in the valley of the Waitetuna River, upstream from the Raglan Harbour.

 History

 Pollen analysis in the sediments of the Waitetuna arm of the harbour shows that the original vegetation of the valley was kahikatea on the flats, and a mixed podocarp-hardwood forest on the slopes, with totara, maire, mataī, rimu, rata, beech and tree ferns.
 Kauri was present, but not abundant.

 Waitetuna is part of the rohe of Ngāti Māhanga.
 Aramiro station covers 1985 ha of Māori freehold in the upper part of the valley.